krishanthisera/TechChallengeApp/readme.md

             path: /var/run/docker.sock
         ...
          ```
+         Especially, the `docker container`'s privilage has been escalated to root (which is not recommended to run on production environments) and it leverages the docker socket from the Host Machine to execute docker commands.

 - Depending on the requirement, the Jenkins file should be manipulated manually.
 For example, it is mandatory to explicitly state whether it is a new release or a release upgrade.
     ```sh
         pipeline {